dam

 Diorama of the former Kosaka Mine ©Kosaka Town Development Co., Ltd

-In 1884, the Meiji government entrusted management to Fujita Gumi (now DOWA Holdings, formerly known as Dowa Mining Co., Ltd.) , which modernized the mine and introduced the latest smelting technology.
-By 1907 (Meiji 40), the mine had become the most productive in Japan.
-The amount produced was said to be more than eight times the total revenue of Akita Prefecture at the time.
+which was entrusted with the management, the Fujita Group (now DOWA Holdings/formerly Dowa Mining Co., Ltd.)of the mine by the Meiji government, modernized the mine and introduced the latest smelting technology.
+By 1907 (Meiji 40), it had become the mine with the highest production volume in Japan.
+It is said that the amount produced was more than eight times the total revenue of Akita Prefecture at the time.

 The Fujita family, the founding family of Fujitagumi, were businessmen who moved from Hagi in the Choshu domain (Yamaguchi Prefecture) to Osaka at the end of the Edo period, and were involved in mining management in Ehime, Shimane, Iwate, Okayama, and other areas, including Kosaka Mine